Danish Pastry – How to Laminate Dough?

 To make this recipe even easier, use a high quality jam or fruit preserves low in sugar and filled with chunky fruit.
 I like to make my own jam using a quick and simple method shared below (which works equally well with stone fruit or berries).
 You may need to adjust the cooking time depending on your chosen fruit.

-OR MAKE YOUR OWN!
+OR MAKE YOUR OWN fruit filling!

 1. Wash the fruit;